Want to deliver for DoorDash? Being a Dasher is a flexible gig, and it is easy to get started.

 - Motorcycles qualify

-- Scooters and bicycles qualify in some cities
+- Scooters and bicycles are allowed in some cities

 More about vehicle requirements for delivery apps and rideshare